rizalgowandy/terraform-rizalgowandy-newrelic/README.md

 # terraform-peractio-newrelic
-Terraform module to create dashboard, and policies.
+Terraform module to interact with NewRelic.